amateur80lvl/amoredb/README.md

 Record id is implicit, it is the index of the record.
 Thus, to get a record by id, read its offset from the index file and then read the record from data file.

-## Utilities

-* amore-get
-* amore-add

-## Algorithm

-Write:
-* lock index file exclusively
-* get position for the new record from the index file
-* append new record to the data file
-* write new size of data file to the index file
-* release file lock

-Read item by id:
-* Given that id is the index of record, seek to id * 16 in the index file.
-* Read the position of the record and the position of the next record from the index file, 16 bytes total.
-* Read the record from the data file, the size of record is calculated as a difference between positions.

-No lock is necessary for read operation.
-That's because append is atomic and the data written to the index file (16 bytes) will never be split across pages to make this bug take into effect: https://bugzilla.kernel.org/show_bug.cgi?id=55651